Yes that was a real question. Well, the actual question as it came from a customer was a little more nuanced. Not much, but, well, you decide:

 All television antennas pick up radio waves, which are a form of electromagnetic radiation similar to light.
 Radio waves are invisible, most people agree anyway, but there’s some confusion as to why they can pass through walls when light can’t.
 Light can pass through solid objects, obviously, because we have windows.
 Windows can be just as thick as cinder blocks but light can’t pass through cinder blocks even though it passes through windows.
 That’s because the atoms in glass are set up in just such a way that the light waves can pass through them.

-You probably know that atoms arrange themselves in 3-D grids and the gaps between the grids are just the right size and shape so light waves pass.
+Whether or not something is transparent depends on its atomic structure.
+In every substance, the atoms arrange themselves in 3-D grids.
+With glass or anything transparent, the gaps between the grids are just the right size and shape so light waves pass.
 Radio waves are a different size and shape, though.
 They fit easily through most things that light fits through, but they are also able to fit through lots of things that light waves can’t.
 So, those radio waves can pass through walls and doors even though light waves can’t.

-It is true that a TV signal loses about half its strength by going through a wall or a door.
-This may make the difference between getting signal and losing it, but for the most part if you’re using an indoor antenna as it was designed, within 10-15 miles of the towers, you’ll have no problem.
+A TV signal loses about half its strength by going through a wall or a door.
+Not only that, indoor antennas are smaller than outdoor ones.
+They are less sensitive as a result.
+In the end, using an indoor antenna outdoors may gain you some signal that using it indoors won’t.
+This may make the difference between watching TV and not watching it, but for the most part if you’re using an indoor antenna as it was designed, within 10-15 miles of the towers, you’ll have no problem.

 For the best in indoor antennas, shop the great selection at Solid Signal!